Matthew-BTC/ton-docs/docs/develop/smart-contracts/guidelines.md

 # Overview

-This page collects some recommendations and best practices that could be followed when developing new smart contracts on TON Blockchain.
+This page collects recommendations and the best practices for developing new smart contracts on TON Blockchain.

 * [Internal messages](/develop/smart-contracts/guidelines/internal-messages)
 * [External messages](/develop/smart-contracts/guidelines/external-messages)